besteon/Ironmon-Tracker/README.md

 Only Emerald, Leaf Green, and Fire Red are supported at this time.
 If you find any bugs or have feature requests, feel free to create a github issue or DM me on Discord (Dementio#7078).
 You can find me on the Ironmon Discord server.

-This project is built from MKDasher's PokemonBizhawkLua project. https://github.com/mkdasher/PokemonBizhawkLua
+This project is based on MKDasher's PokemonBizhawkLua project. https://github.com/mkdasher/PokemonBizhawkLua

 ## Installation